tjiiv-cprg/3D-Pedestrian-Detection-in-Farmland/README.md

 # 3D-Pedestrian-Detection-in-Farmland

-Paper: **3D pedestrian detection in farmland by monocular RGB image and infrared sensing**
+Paper: **3D pedestrian detection in farmland by monocular RGB image and infrared sensing**.
+Wei Tian, Zhenwen Deng, Dong Yin, Zehan Zheng, Yuyao Huang and Xin Bi.

 This repository is the PyTorch implementation for the framework of 3D pedestrian detection in farmland, which includes **D5F**: Dual-Input Depth-guided Dynamic-Depthwise-Dilated Fusion network.